devtut/generate/docs/r/network-analysis-with-the-igraph-package.md

 ---
-metaTitle: "Network analysis with the igraph package"
+metaTitle: "R - Network analysis with the igraph package"
 description: "Simple Directed and Non-directed Network Graphing"
 ---